Dallas Employment Lawyer

 - Taking or intending to take maternity leave

 - Taking or intending to take FMLA leave

 - Refusing to perform an illegal act that may result in a criminal penalty

 - Reporting accounting abuses or illegal activity in a publicly-traded company

 - Reporting resident care abuses of certain assisted living, nursing, and medical care institutions

-Strong wrongful termination retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.
+Strong retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.

 Why Retaliation Lawsuits Scare Employers